Channel your inner Bourdain

 Does this diet type handle fermented foods?
 Unlike the Agrarian diet types and other low histamine diets, Mosaics can benefit from healthy fermented foods like sauerkraut and kombucha.

 What about pancakes and refined grains: As a general rule, refined grain products, especially those that have added sugar and oils are not good for any diet type.
-Having said that, Mosaic diet types should be able to get away with a few more pancake breakfasts than most without increasing their risk for type 2 diabetes.
+Having said that, Mosaic diet types should be able to get away with a few more pancake breakfasts than most without increasing their risk for high blood sugar.